PEXANE2/azure-docs.tr-tr/articles/dms/tutorial-oracle-azure-postgresql-online.md

       ALTER TABLE xxx ADD SUPPLEMENTAL LOG DATA (ALL) COLUMNS;
       ```

-    Doğrulamak için şu komutu çalıştırın:
+    Doğrulamak için aşağıdaki komutu çalıştırın:

       ```
       SELECT supplemental_log_data_min FROM v$database;